netreplica/nrx/docs/CONFIGURATION.md

 interfaces_block_size = 4
 cables_block_size =     64

+# Name of the topology, optional.
+Alternatively, use --name argument
+TOPOLOGY_NAME        = 'DemoSite'
 # Output format to use for export: 'gml' | 'cyjs' | 'clab'.
 Alternatively, use --output argument
 OUTPUT_FORMAT        = 'clab'
 # Override output directory.
 By default, a subdirectory matching topology name will be created.
 Alternatively, use --dir argument